TanishqChamoli/CRUD-Upload_file/README.md

     in the navbar and we will be deleting the session on the click of that button.

 ## The flow of Task9:
-    The confi file base url must be changed first of all and then the own_table must be visited then we can edit the form or the data which has already been inserted.
+    The config file base url must be changed first of all and then the own_table must be visited then we can edit the form or the data which has already been inserted.

+## The flow of Task10:
+    The config file must be updated to the correct path!
+    We have put js function for the confirmation of the delete part and only if we click on confirm the the data is deleted else nothing else happens.